DylanCas/horiseon-seo-optimization/README.md

 Usage -
 The webpage itself contains info on how SEO, or search engine optimization, affects the performance and visibility of a website or business.
 Inside the header, there are several links to related sections of info on the page.
 Installation -
-No installation rewuired, only the URL: <!-- insert URL -->
+No installation required, only the URL: <!-- insert URL -->
 Credits -

 License -
 Please refer to the LICENSE in the repo.